Piano Trio No. 1 (Mendelssohn): II. Andante con moto tranquillo

+III.
+Scherzo.
+Leggiero e vivace

 The short and light scherzo is essentially in sonata form.
 As in the second movement, the main theme is first played on the piano, which then reduces itself to fragmentary accompaniment almost immediately.
 The rhythmic motif of the main theme is present throughout the movement, except in the more lyrical central section, whose theme resembles material from the first movement.